Cuenca, Ecuador

 When we asked people living in Cuenca what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Cuenca is generally quite pleasant.
 The city is known for its colonial architecture, vibrant culture, and friendly locals.
 The cost of living is low, making it an attractive destination for those looking to stretch their budget.
 The city is also well-connected, with reliable internet and plenty of coworking spaces.
 The climate is mild year-round, with temperatures rarely exceeding 80 degrees Fahrenheit.
-Cuenca is a great place to explore, with plenty of outdoor activities, markets, and restaurants to enjoy," remarked one expat who made the move to Cuenca.
+Cuenca is a great place to explore, with plenty of outdoor activities, markets, and restaurants to enjoy," commented one expat who made the move to Cuenca.

 With Offices in BOTH Ecuador and the US, Ecuador Visas with Attorney Sara Chaca is the No. 1 Visa Law Firm for Your Move!
 Specializing in Ecuador Residency Visas plus converting from Temporary to Permanent Residency, Containers, Real Estate Closings, Wills and Estate Planning, Driver Licenses, Opening Businesses & Citizenship!